How Fault Is Determined in NC Car Accidents

 Is the police report the final word on fault in NC?

 No. The police report is one piece of evidence, but it is not binding on insurance companies or courts.
 Insurers conduct their own independent investigations, and a judge or jury makes the final determination if the case goes to trial.
-You can also request an amendment to the police report if it contains factual errors.
+You can also request an amendment to the DMV-349 crash report if it contains factual errors.

 Can I challenge a fault determination in North Carolina?

 Yes.
-You can request a police report amendment for factual errors, appeal the insurance company's decision through their internal process, file a complaint with the NC Department of Insurance, pursue mediation, or file a lawsuit and let a jury decide fault.
+You can request a DMV-349 amendment for factual errors, appeal the insurance company's decision through their internal process, file a complaint with the NC Department of Insurance, pursue mediation, or file a lawsuit and let a jury decide fault.
 The earlier you gather strong evidence, the better your chances.

 What evidence is most important for proving fault in NC?